John F. Heil III

-John Frederick Heil III (born 1968) is an American lawyer from Oklahoma who is the chief United States district judge of the United States District Court for the Northern District of Oklahoma.
-In addition to his appointment to the Northern District, he is also a judge in the United States District Court for the Western District of Oklahoma and United States District Court for the Eastern District of Oklahoma.
+John Frederick Heil III (born 1968) is an American lawyer from Oklahoma who is the chief United States district judge of the United States District Court for the Northern District of Oklahoma and United States District Court for the Eastern District of Oklahoma.
+In addition to his appointment to the Northern and Eastern Districts, he is also a judge in the United States District Court for the Western District of Oklahoma.

 Education

 Heil earned his Bachelor of Science from Oklahoma State University and his Juris Doctor, with honors, from the University of Tulsa College of Law, where he served as an Editor for the Tulsa Law Journal.

 Career

 Before joining Hall Estill, Heil served the State of Oklahoma as Assistant District Attorney in the Tulsa County District Attorney’s Office.
 From 2000 to 2020, he was a shareholder and director at Hall, Estill, Hardwick, Gable, Golden & Nelson in Tulsa, Oklahoma, where his practice focused on complex commercial litigation.